xockcin/bitgame-classic/DIARY.md

 When-you-win is tricky because bytes are all initialized to zero, which looks like a win, and I am hesitant to initialize them to a random number.
 But maybe I just should and if it causes a problem I can deal with it later.

 Keep-track-of-steps should be easy.
 But now I need to stop.

+### 6/15/23

+Step 2 - Game - is complete.

+I have not put in Redux yet, and might not.
+Need to review useContext first.

+Next step is Difficulty, which will be a little tricky because I'll need to review and reimplement that algorithm that finds all the answers.
+For now I will spend some time reading the documentation.